sunkaramallikarjuna369/genaicourse/SYLLABUS.md

 ---

-## Module 5: AI Agents & Workflows (Days 30-35)
+## Module 5: AI Agents & Workflows (Days 49-58)

-### Day 30: What are AI Agents?
+### Day 49-50: Understanding AI Agents
-**What you'll learn:** Understanding AI agents

-**Topics:**
-- What is an AI agent?
-- Agents vs simple chatbots
-- Tools and actions
-- Real-world agent examples

-**Simple Exercise:**
-- Think about a personal assistant
-- List 5 tasks it should be able to do
-- For each task, what "tools" would it need?
-- Example: "Check weather" needs a weather API tool
+An AI agent is an AI that can take actions, not just answer questions.
+It can use tools, make decisions, and complete multi-step tasks.

 ---

-### Day 31: Building a Simple Agent
+### Day 51-53: Building Agents
-**What you'll learn:** Creating your first AI agent

-**Topics:**
-- Agent architecture
-- Tool definition
-- Decision making
-- Executing actions

 **Simple Exercise:**
 ```python